mercadona/rele/CONTRIBUTING.md

 ## Issues

-When you open an issue make sure you include the full stack trace and that you list all pertinent information (operating system, message broker, Python implementation) as part of the issue description.
+When you open an issue make sure you include the full stack trace and that you list all pertinent information (operating system, Python implementation, etc.) as part of the issue description.

 Please include a minimal, reproducible test case with every bug report.